GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Don't worry about anything.
-Just do what you can and be the best you can be.
+Good code is short, simple, and symmetrical - the challenge is figuring out how to get there.

-~ Douglas Crockford
+~ Sean Parent
 <pre>

 </pre>